-5.1 Permit Distribution
+5.1 Notification

 Within 30 days of permit issuance, the Permittee shall send a copy of the permit and the complaint procedures to any regional development commission, county auditor and environmental office, and city and township clerk in which any part of the site is located.
 Within 30 days of permit issuance, the Permittee shall provide all affected landowners with a copy of this permit and the complaint procedures.
 In no case shall the landowner receive this site permit and complaint procedures less than five days prior to the start of construction on their property.
-An affected landowner is any landowner or designee that is within or adjacent to the permitted site.
+The Permittee shall contact landowners prior to entering the property or conducting maintenance within the site, unless otherwise negotiated with the affected landowner.